Ricky5panish/Ricky5panish.github.io/pe-runtime-crypter.md

 In the following examples I will show how we program a PE runtime crypter for x64 applications in C++.
 Prior knowledge of C++, WinAPI and PE file format is welcome.
 Crypter are used by "hackers" to evade antivirus detection by encrypting malware.
-This makes it possible to place and execute the malware on the target system without alarms.
+This makes it possible to place and execute the malware on the target system without alearts.

 ## Detection options

-Anti-virus software (AV) nowadays has three to detect malware:
+Anti-virus software (AV) nowadays has three options to detect malware:

 (static) signature based detection: the AV checks the hashes (e.g. MD5, SHA256 ...) of a file against known malware hashes from a large database.